-- Pursuant to 47 C.F.R. § 1.1155, cable operators operating on October 1, 2015 must pay an annual regulatory fee in 2016 on a per-subscriber basis, based on the number of basic cable subscribers served on December 31, 2015. - Government entities5 and non-profit entities6 that are exempt from taxation under section 501(c) of the IRS Code are exempt from regulatory fees and need not submit payment.
-See 47 CFR § 1.1162. - De minimis exception: The FCC increased the de minimis exception threshold to \$500 from \$10.
-Regulated entities whose total regulatory fee liability amounts to less than \$500 are exempt from payment of regulatory fees. - The regulatory fee applicable to fiscal year 2015 (FY 2015) was set at \$0.96 per subscriber, based on the number of basic cable subscribers served on December 31, 2014.
-If the Commission remains consistent with past practice, it will issue a fact sheet in early 2016 addressing what providers owe for fiscal year 2015, and when the fee is due.
+- Government entities6 and non-profit entities7 that are exempt from taxation under section 501(c) of the IRS Code are exempt from regulatory fees and need not submit payment.
+See 47 CFR § 1.1162. - De minimis exception: Regulated entities whose total regulatory fee liability amounts to less than \$500 are exempt from payment of regulatory fees.
+The de minimis threshold applies only to filers of annual regulatory fees, not fees paid through multi-year filings. - The regulatory fee applicable to fiscal year 2016 (FY 2016) was set at \$1.00 per subscriber, based on the number of basic cable subscribers served on December 31, 2015.
+If the Commission remains consistent with past practice, it will issue a fact sheet in mid-2017 addressing what providers owe for fiscal year 2016, and when the fee is due.
 Regulatory fees are typically due in late August or September.
-In 2015, the regulatory fee was due September 24, 2015.7
+In 2016, the regulatory fee was due September 27, 2016.8 - In FY 2013, the FCC concluded that Internet Protocol Television (IPTV) providers should be included in the cable television systems category, and assessed a regulatory fee at the same rate.9 - Direct Broadcast Satellite (DBS) providers must pay a regulatory fee as of FY 2015.
+DBS providers are required to pay \$0.27 per subscriber per year.
+The number of subscribers is based on the total subscribers as of December 31 of the prior year.

-5 "For purposes of this exemption, a government entity is defined as any state, possession, city, county, town, village, municipal corporation, or similar political organization or subpart thereof controlled by publicly elected or duly appointed public officials exercising sovereign direction and control over their respective communities or programs."
+[&]quot;For purposes of this exemption, a government entity is defined as any state, possession, city, county, town, village, municipal corporation, or similar political organization or subpart thereof controlled by publicly elected or duly appointed public officials exercising sovereign direction and control over their respective communities or programs."
 47 CFR § 1.1162(b).

-6 See 47 CFR § 1.1162(c).
+See 47 CFR § 1.1162(c).
 Such non-profit entities must provide proof of status to the Commission within "60 days of its coming under the regulatory jurisdiction of the Commission or at the time its fee payment would otherwise be due, whichever is sooner."

-7 See FY 2015 Cable Fact Sheet for Regulatory Fees, FCC Document (Sept.
-11, 2015) available at: https://www.fcc.gov/document/fy-2015-cable-fact-sheet-regulatory-fees.
+See FY 2016 Cable Fact Sheet for Regulatory Fees, FCC Document (Sept.
+6, 2016) available at: https://apps.fcc.gov/edocs_public/attachmatch/DOC-341088A1.pdf.